holiber/qstore/README.md

  ---

- What fruits can be red?
+ Which fruits can be red?

  ```js
 	fruits.getList({color: 'red'}, 'type');// ['apple', 'pear', 'strawberries']